ibkevg/ibkevg.github.io/math/_posts/2019-02-17-Lin-Alg-Dot-Product.md

 The angle between two vectors is found by knowing that the cosine of the angle between them is their dot product divided by their self dot product.

+In physics, you’re often interested in knowing to what extent a vector quantity contributes in a given direction (the vector quantity’s component in that direction).
+This is what the dot (scalar) product tells you.

 In physics, the work expression is $ W = \vec{F} \cdot \vec{r} $.
 Only the force component parallel to the direction (or likewise, the position component parallel to the force) is wanted.

-You’re often interested in knowing to what extent a vector quantity contributes in a given direction (the vector quantity’s component in that direction).
-This is what the dot (scalar) product, as used in physics, tells you.

 # Dot Product Emergence from Pythagoras' Theorem

 The dot product emerges naturally from Pythagoras' theorem.
-To see this happen, we will explore perpendicular vectors in the hopes that the relation emerges, where the dot product of two perpendicular vectors is zero.
+To see this happen, we will explore perpendicular vectors, which have the special property of having a dot product of zero, in the hopes that the dot product relation emerges.

 Consider vectors $ \vc{a} $ and $ \vc{b} $ where $ \vc{a} $ is perpendicular to $ \vc{b} $.
 Because $ \vc{a} \perp \vc{b} $, they form the opposite and adjacent sides of a right triangle and therefore, we can apply Pythagoras to get: